-The Faculty Seminar Series was created in 2015 as a public venue for senior faculty to discuss their research in the context of environmental science and current events.
+The HMEI Faculty Seminar Series was created in 2015 as a public venue for senior faculty to discuss their research in the context of environmental science and current events.
 Each semester features four faculty seminars on topics that include sea-level rise, climate change, carbon sequestration, green technology, renewable energy and sustainability, biodiversity, infectious diseases and global health, urban infrastructure, environmental history and humanities, environmental chemistry and ocean biogeochemistry.
-All lectures are open to the public and video of the seminars are made available on our website.
+All lectures begin at 12:30 p.m. — video of seminars are made available on our website after the event.

 Upcoming Faculty Seminar Series

 |Claire White, Associate Professor of Civil and Environmental Engineering and the Andlinger Center for Energy and the Environment||WATCH||REGISTER|

 Atlas of Islands in a Rising Ocean

 |Christina Gerhardt, Barron Visiting Professor in the Environmental Humanities and Visiting Associate Professor of the High Meadows Environmental Institute and the German Department||WATCH||REGISTER|

 Necropolitics at the End of Empire: The Paradox of White Supremacy in the U.S.

 |Carolyn Rouse, Ritter Professor of Anthropology||REGISTER||REGISTER|

 Building Forms That Adapt to the Natural Environment